↝ OWC / MacSales.com... ↜

-Fast charging of batteries is a huge win: you get to enjoy ample battery power without worrying about draining the batteries and waiting all day or longer to recharge.
+Fast charging of batteries is a win: you get to enjoy ample battery power without worrying about draining the batteries and waiting all day or longer to recharge.

 A good battery bank can soak up a lot of amperage; the Lithionics lithium battery accepts 360 charging amps (about 5100 watts), far more than a primary or secondary alternator can deliver or even the 150 amps supplied by a charger/inverter like the Xantrex 3012 via shore power.
 When fast charging is possible, one can enjoy ample electrical power every day, without fretting over how long the batteries will last.
 But it looks quite challenging to charge the Lithionics lithium battery anywhere close to its potential speed.
 For example, I want to run a ~300 watt computing system for hours for two days and know that I can recharge that system in an hour or two of driving.
 That’s harder than it sounds.
 In the end, and after 6 weeks of intensive field use in remote areas, I concluded that the extra cost and complexity and risk of failures of a 2nd alternator were not a good choice for my particular needs.
 So I never installed one.
 And it turns out that the Lithionics battery powers my computing gear for at least 20 hours.

 The simplicity of charging off the Mercedes primary alternator reduces failure points at the cost of greater charging time versus using a 2nd alternator with higher amperage, one dedicated to fast recharge.
 This has great appeal for me in terms of reducing failure points far down a dirt road, where a failure like a thrown belt or tensioner problem means a $2500 tow.